When can I see my lecturer?

 What do I do if I miss a test?

 The Department must be provided with a valid and legitimate medical certificate within three days after the scheduled test has been written.
-Your medical certificate will be cross checked by the Department in order for you to qualify for the special test which is usually written one week after the scheduled date.
+Your medical certificate will be cross-checked by the Department in order for you to qualify for the special test which is usually written towards the end of the semester.

 Are there tutorials?